fostroll/junky/doc/README_DATASETS.md

 `max_len` if your `ds.overlap_shift` would be greater.

 `ds.overlap_border = 2`.
 The overlap is processed as follows.
-The left zone of width equals to `ds.overlap_border` is taken from the earlier part of the sentence; the right zone - from the later.
+The left zone of width equal to `ds.overlap_border` is taken from the earlier part of the sentence; the right zone - from the later.
 The zone between borders is calculated as weighted sum of both parts.
-The weights are proportional to the distance to the middle of the zone: earlier part has dominance left of the middle, later part has dominance right.
-In the very middle (if it's exist), both weights equal to `.5`.
+The weights are proportional to the distance to the middle of the zone: the beginning has dominance to the left from the middle, the ending has dominance to the right.
+In the very middle (if it exists), both weights are equal to `.5`.
 If you set `ds.overlap_border` high enough (greater than `(max_len - shift) / 2`) or `None`, it will be set to the middle of the overlap zone.
-Thus, weighted algorithm will be dwindle.
+Thus, weighted algorithm will be dwindled.

 `ds.use_batch_max_len = True`: Do we want to use the length of the longest sentence in the batch instead of the `max_len` param of `.transform()`.
-We use it only if that length is less than `max_len`, and as result, with high **max_len**, we have substantial speed increasing without any change or resulting data.
+We use it only if that length is less than `max_len`, and as result, with high **max_len**, we have a substantial speed increase without any quality change or resulting data.

 `ds.sort_dataset = True`: Do we want to sort the dataset before feeding it to `ds.model`.
-With high **max_len** it increase sped highly, and affects to resulting data only because of different sentences' grouping (inequality is about `1e-7`).
+With high **max_len** it highly increases processing speed, and affects resulting data only because of different sentences' grouping (deviation is about `1e-7`).

 #### Methods